Search on this Blog: From Junk Rig to Elia.

 Next:

 - A Trawler of 50' in length, based on the Owner's specification about style, size, and layout.
-The project is on hold, the owner having his present boat for sale.
+The project is on hold, as the owner is currently selling his present boat.

 A Westerman 51ft.
 Pilot Cutter 1998.
 Designed by Nigel Irens & Ed Burnett.
 Built by Covey Island.

 If interested in purchasing this Classic beauty, please let me know.
-Full information readily available.
+Full information is readily available.

 Next: